Wii Sports: Awards

-Impact
+Impact and legacy

 Wii Sports, a major factor in the Wii's worldwide success, was the first game among a number of core Wii games being developed at the same time, with the same philosophy; other games were released as Wii Play, Wii Fit, and Wii Music.
 A direct sequel to Wii Sports, titled Wii Sports Resort, was released in 2009.
 Matt, a minor NPC opponent from the game, became an Internet meme, in part due to his high difficulty compared to other AI opponents.
 Due to this popularity, Matt later appeared in another sequel, Nintendo Switch Sports, where a cheat code can unlock him as a boss opponent in Chambara.
 Wired included Wii Sports in its list of "The 15 Most Influential Games of the Decade" at #8, for its role in popularizing motion controls and having a major impact on the "videogame landscape."
+In 2009, Guinness World Records ranked the game at number 25 on their list of the top 50 console games of all time based on initial impact and lasting legacy.
 In 2019, GameSpot named it one of the most influential games of the 21st century, citing its accessibility, broad appeal, and long-term impact on console development at Nintendo and other game hardware designers.
 Wii Sports was later inducted into the World Video Game Hall of Fame in May 2023.